nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 ## 3.1 A simple list of movie titles

 :book: In order to display a list of movie titles, we need some HTML.
-Bullet lists in HTML looks like this:
+Bullet lists ([unordered lists](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul)) in HTML looks like this:

 ```html
 <ul>